 The goal of the review, to be undertaken pursuant to such criteria and standards as the Board shall direct, shall be to determine (i) whether that organization has a continuing purpose in the ICANN structure, and (ii) if so, whether any change in structure or operations is desirable to improve its effectiveness.

-The periodic review of ICANN Accountability and Transparency required under the Affirmation of Commitments is being incorporated into ICANN bylaws as part of Work Stream 1.
-In Recommendation 9 and Annex 9, the Accountability and Transparency Review will include this among issues that merit attention in the review:
+The periodic review of ICANN Accountability and Transparency required under the Affirmation of Commitments is being incorporated into the ICANN Bylaws as part of Work Stream 1.
+In Recommendation #9: Incorporating the Affirmation of Commitments in ICANN’s Bylaws, the Accountability and Transparency Review will include the following among the issues that merit attention in the review:

-(b) assessing the role and effectiveness of GAC interaction with the Board and with the broader ICANN community, and making recommendations for improvement to ensure effective consideration by ICANN of GAC input on the public policy aspects of the technical coordination of the DNS
+assessing the role and effectiveness of GAC interaction with the Board and with the broader ICANN community, and making recommendations for improvement to ensure effective consideration by ICANN of GAC input on the public policy aspects of the technical coordination of the DNS

-Work Stream 2: Include the subject of SO and AC accountability as part of the Accountability and Transparency Review process
+Work Stream 2: Include the subject of SO and AC accountability as part of the Accountability and Transparency Review process.

 Evaluate the proposed “Mutual Accountability Roundtable” to assess its viability and, if viable, undertake the necessary actions to implement it.

-Develop a detailed working plan on enhancing SO and AC accountability taking into consideration the comments made during public comment period on the third draft.
+Develop a detailed working plan on enhancing SO and AC accountability taking into consideration the comments made during the public comment period on the Third Draft Proposal.

-Assess whether the Independent Review Process (IRP) would also be applicable to SO and AC activities as well.
+Assess whether the Independent Review Process (IRP) would also be applicable to SO and AC activities.

 4. Changes Made Since the Third Draft Proposal

-Addition of: The periodic review of ICANN Accountability and Transparency required under the Affirmation of Commitments is being incorporated into ICANN bylaws as part of Work Stream 1.
-In Recommendation 9 and Annex 9, the Accountability and Transparency Review will include this among issues that merit attention in the review:
+Added: The periodic review of ICANN Accountability and Transparency required under the Affirmation of Commitments is being incorporated into the ICANN Bylaws as part of Work Stream 1.
+In Recommendation #9: Incorporating the Affirmation of Commitments in ICANN’s Bylaws, the Accountability and Transparency Review will include the following among the issues that merit attention in the review:

-(b) assessing the role and effectiveness of GAC interaction with the Board and with the broader ICANN community, and making recommendations for improvement to ensure effective consideration by ICANN of GAC input on the public policy aspects of the technical coordination of the DNS
+assessing the role and effectiveness of GAC interaction with the Board and with the broader ICANN community, and making recommendations for improvement to ensure effective consideration by ICANN of GAC input on the public policy aspects of the technical coordination of the DNS

-In WS2 recommendations the addition of: Develop a detailed working plan on enhancing SO and AC accountability taking into consideration the comments made during public comment period on the third draft.
+In Work Stream 2 recommendations, added: Develop a detailed working plan on enhancing SO and AC accountability taking into consideration the comments made during the public comment period on the Third Draft Proposal.

 5. Stress Tests Related to this Recommendation